Rothamsted/genelist-api/README.md

 python3 genepage-insight.py -g example_list.txt -k mock_keyword_list.txt -s wheat -o /home/$USER/test_output.txt
 ```

-### 5. Output information
+## Output information
-The output will be a tabular text file containing 5 columns of Genes, Knetscore, chromosome, gene start position and network view.
+The output will be a tabular text file containing 5 columns: Gene ID, Knetscore, Chromosome, Gene start and Network URL.
-To see an example of the result of the script, see ./example_list/results.txt

-The knetscore indicates the relevance of a gene to the provided keywords.
+The Knetscore indicates the relevance of a gene to the provided keywords as described in Hassani-Pak (2017), PhD thesis.

-The URL opens an interactive knowledge network of that gene with paths to other nodes (publications, ontologies, pathways etc) that contain the keywords.
+The URL links to an interactive knowledge network of that gene with links to publications, ontologies, pathways etc that contain the keywords.

 ## Authors